Skip to content

 When to Seek Help for Attachment Concerns in Childhood

-If you have concerns that your child may not have a secure attachment, it would be best to work with a mental health professional that can help guide you and your child.
+If you have concerns that your child may not have a secure attachment, it would be best to work with a mental health professional.
+They can help guide you and your child.

-Children with severe attachment concerns, such as demonstrating violence, hurting animals, or refusing to talk, need special behavioral support and care.
+Children with severe attachment concerns, such as demonstrating violence, hurting animals, or refusing to talk to anyone, need special behavioral support and care.
 It is best to work with a professional trained in treating attachment and trauma so they can guide you on best practices.

 Professional Resources for Attachment Concerns in Childhood